microideax/local_acc/README.md

 <span style="display: inline-block">

 # Table of Contents

-This repo contains the bitstream of the accelerators and corresponding API functions and demos.
+1. Bitstream of accelerators
+2. API functions to call the accelerators
+3. Several demos

 # Environmental Settings
 1. UltraScale+ VU118 board in PCIe mode (xdma driver is required)